Case ongoing

 S v A Chief Officer [2017]

-Settlement achieved under Art 3 HRA for a failure to investigate a rape allegation, in which two successive complaint investigations exonerated the officers concerned.
+Settlement achieved under Article 3 HRA for a failure to investigate a rape allegation, in which two successive complaint investigations exonerated the officers concerned.

 Calls for inquiry into historical adoption practices [2016-21]